May Queen Potatoes

 Inventory, lb : 0

-May Queen potatoes are available in the late summer through the winter months.
+May Queen potatoes are available in the late summer through winter.

-The May Queen was bred in Gloucestershire, England by a Mr. Walker, and was originally called “Walker’s Seedling.”
-Eventually it found its way to Japan, where it is now one of the most popular potato cultivars in the country.
-In Assabu, a town in the northern Japanese island of Hokkaido, it is grown so commonly that a May queen potato is the town’s mascot.
+The May Queen was bred in Gloucestershire, England, by a farmer named Mr. Walker, and was originally called “Walker’s Seedling.”
+Eventually, it found its way to Japan, where it is now one of the most popular potato cultivars in the country.
+In Assabu, a town in the northern Japanese island of Hokkaido, it is grown so often that a May Queen potato is the town’s mascot.